 RDS: The Idiot Tax

 “We spend $500,000 a year on cloud databases (RDS/ES).
-Do you have any idea how many powerful servers that kind of money could buy?
+Do you know how many powerful servers that kind of money could buy?

 Absurd Pricing